 - Wham Episode:

-- Episode 11: Carolina fights Sharkface and loses when Epsilon malfunctions under stress and dematerialises.
+- Episode 11: Carolina fights Sharkface and loses when Epsilon malfunctions under stress and shatters.

-- Episode 16: Sharkface is shot to death and Doyle sacrifices himself to destroy Armonia, killing a large majority of the Space Pirates in the process.
+- Episode 16: Sharkface is shot to death and Doyle sacrifices himself to destroy Armonia, killing a huge chunk of the Space Pirates in the process.

 - Episode 18: The lieutenants use the tractor beam at Crash Site Alpha to crash the Tartarus ship into the Purge temple, destroying the temple and everyone on board the ship.